Every0ne/zeroSlider/README.md

 That's why I made my own, based on what's already available - CSS transitions.

 ## TODO?
-pureSlider is still missing a few features that I want to integrate as soon as I have some time to spare:
+zeroSlider is still missing a few features that I want to integrate as soon as I have some time to spare:
 - random start,
 - support for more slide states for transitions (in/out maybe?),
 - navdots